 A dramatic monologue is a conversation a speaker has with themselves, or which is directed at a listen or reader who does not respond.
-Only the words and thoughts of the speaker are relayed.
-This means that the other side of the conversation, if there is one, is left up to the reader’s imagination.

 In poetry, a dramatic monologue is often a speech given dramatically.
 These are seen throughout the history of poetry, as well as in drama.
 William Shakespeare’s plays have some of the best English language examples of dramatic monologues.